-Green-screen is the process of filming a person or object against a background which can be replaced with something else.
 Used in everything from movie special effects to your local weather forecast, green-screen makes it easy to add, or ‘composite’ elements together to achieve an effect that would be otherwise impossible to create.
+But how does a green screen work?

 How Green-Screens Work